PowerShellEmpire/PowerTools/PowerView/README.md

     Invoke-FindUserTrustGroups      -   enumerates users who are in groups outside of their principal domain Invoke-FindAllUserTrustGroups   -   map all domain trusts and enumerate all users who are in groups outside of their principal domain
+    Invoke-FindGroupTrustUsers      -   enumerates all the members of a domain's groups and finds users that are outside of the queried domain
     Invoke-MapDomainTrusts          -   try to build a relational mapping of all domain trusts Invoke-MapDomainTrustsLDAP      -   try to build a relational mapping of all domain trusts using Get-NetDomainTrustsLDAP